 This example is only compatible with CLI v1.20 and later.
 Should you be making use of an older version of the CLI, please run pip install --upgrade cerebrium to upgrade it to the latest version.

-In this tutorial, we will show you how to deploy Mistral 7B using the popular vLLM inference framework.
+In this tutorial, we’ll show you how to deploy Mistral 7B using the popular vLLM inference framework.

 To see the final implementation, you can view it here